 2. How Marlex came to be used in hernia mesh

 C.R.
-Bard started using Marlex polypropylene in its hernia mesh products in the 1970s, before the U.S. Food and Drug Administration (FDA) began regulating medical devices in 1976.
+Bard started using Marlex polypropylene in its mesh products in the 1970s.
+While Marlex was mainly used in the company’s vaginal mesh implants, it was also used in its hernia mesh devices, as well.
+This was before the U.S. Food and Drug Administration (FDA) began regulating medical devices in 1976.
 Because hernia meshes made from Marlex plastic were on the market before 1976, they were “grandfathered” into approval.

-Additionally, the regulations that gave the FDA power over medical devices included a loophole that allowed future medical devices that were “substantially similar” to pre-1976 devices to get an expedited approval known as the 510(k) clearance process.
-Because Marlex hernia meshes were already on the market in 1976, any hernia mesh based on the Marlex model could hit the market quicker through the 510(k) clearance process.
+The regulations that gave the FDA power over medical devices also included an important loophole: Medical devices made in the future that were “substantially similar” to pre-1976 devices got an expedited approval known as the 510(k) clearance process.
+Because hernia meshes made of Marlex were already on the market in 1976, any hernia mesh based on the Marlex model could hit the market quicker through the 510(k) clearance process.

 3. How Bard’s Marlex meshes are defective

 Marlex is a plastic that oxidizes, or deteriorates when it comes into contact with oxygen.
 Once implanted in a person, a hernia mesh made from Marlex gets surrounded by tissues and blood that contain oxygen.
-Even when the Marlex is treated with antioxidant additives that slow the oxidization process down, those additives eventually dissipate and leave the Marlex unprotected so it slowly deteriorates.
+Even when the Marlex is treated with antioxidant additives that slow the oxidization process down, those additives eventually dissipate.
+In the end, the Marlex is left unprotected and begins to erode slowly.